Full Licensee helping youngster to get on the air.

 The Next Step.

 The main advantage of stepping up to the Intermediate Licence is the increase in permitted operating power.
-You will be able to go from the 10 watts of the Foundation Licence, up to 50 watts as an Intermediate Licence holder.
+You will be able to go from the 25 watts of the Foundation Licence, up to 100 watts as an Intermediate Licence holder plus access to more of the amateur radio bands.
 It’s actually not necessary to take a course to sit the Intermediate exam, but we would strongly recommend doing so.
-First, a practical skills assessment is taken which demonstrates your competence in basic electronics.
-This involves soldering a rudimentary circuit together using some of the components you learned about on the course.
-This is followed by an examination of 45 multiple-choice questions each with four possible responses, which covers the remainder of the syllabus.
-The examination lasts one hour and 25 minutes.

 Advanced